ajesler/octo-captioned-image/README.md

 {% captioned_image {{site.url}}/images/sad_robot.png "This is why we dont let machines have feelings" 1000px 500px position:bottom float:"left" clear:"right" %}

 {% captioned_image {{site.url}}/images/unimportant.jpg "And I said \"O'Leary is a fun guy!\"" clear:"both" position:"bottom" %}

+// you can also embed html into the caption
+// note that you will be need to careful with the html quotes.
+{% captioned_image {{site.url}}/images/circuit-schematic.png "Circuit schematic - created with <a href='https://fritzing.org'>fritzing</a>" %}

+// multiple images in a figure
+// note that all the images will have the same caption, and that any size given will be applied to all images
+{% captioned_image {{site.url}}/images/a-mouse.png {{site.url}}/images/a-bear.png "How to spot the difference between bears and mice" position:"bottom" %}
 ```

 results in the following html